 "We have a very limited branch overlap, so our branch consolidations are likely to be fairly small in number.
 That impacts the number at least initially," Jordan said.
 "We think there are great opportunities to achieve savings with the combination, not only create value by synergy.
 But we also have the ability to create a lot of revenue synergy by leveraging these additional capabilities."

-Memphis-based First Horizon Bank operates approximately 270 bank locations across the Southeast U.S.
+First Horizon operates approximately 270 bank locations across the Southeast U.S.